 The Group intends to report on all of the emission sources required under the Companies Act 2006 (Strategic Report and Directors' Report) Regulation 2013.
 This is the first Greenhouse Gas report that the Group has had to issue under the above Regulation and as such it has only included emission sources where accurate and consistent data is available for the complete reporting period.

 Greenhouse Gas emissions from our operations

-The Group's Greenhouse Gas emissions are shown in the table at the foot of this page.
+The Group's Greenhouse Gas emissions are shown below.